Why it MATTERS

 Unlike many popular National Parks, the Blue Ridge Parkway receives no income from entrance fees, so supporting it through the Foundation is critical to preserving this national treasure.
 Without the support of the Blue Ridge Parkway Foundation, many of the resources, amenities and services so often taken for granted would vanish.
 Recent examples include:

-- New Facilities at Graveyard Fields — Opening this year, a new convenience station and additional parking at Graveyard Fields will protect both visitors and the fragile environment at this special spot along the Parkway.
+- New Facilities at Graveyard Fields — Opened this year, a new convenience station and additional parking at Graveyard Fields protect visitors and the fragile environment at this special spot along the Parkway.

 - Free concert series at the Blue Ridge Music Center — Presenting the traditional music of the Blue Ridge Mountains at this state-of-the-art outdoor amphitheater expands the audience and encourages the preservation of this cultural treasure.

 - Trail and access improved along the Parkway — Work at several locations along the Parkway funded through your support enable visitors safer and easier access on trails at Price Lake and Abbott Lake.

 The Blue Ridge Parkway is a magical gift given to us over 75 years ago.
 It is now our responsibility to safeguard this treasure and pass it on to future generations.
 Learn how you can help.

 - Support The Parkway